boyd109/boyd109.github.io/blog/learning/tau3.md

 (in-order)
 1. work experience (past co-op experiences)
-2. marks
-3. What term you are in (3A, 2B, etc.)
+2. What term you are in (3A, 2B, etc.)
+3. interview prep
+4. marks
-4. side projects (x-factor)
+5. side projects (x-factor)

-5. interview prep
+**2020 edit:** I reordered this heavily from how it was before.
+Originally it was work experience, marks, term, side projects, interview prep.
+I heavily downgraded marks and bumped up term and interview prep because those are actually the importance.
+Marks and side projects are tools to get the interviews (from a low-level standpoint) and work experience and term I would describe as better tools to get interviews in later stages.

 Now keep in mind **interview prep** is \#5, but it is incredibly essential in the job hunt, just not necessarily in gaining the interview.
 That part helps get the internship.

-The 1-4 are ordered in terms of ability to gauge quality.
+The 1-5 are ordered in terms of ability to gauge quality.
 Work experience with Google, Facebook, Palantir.
 Those pop to employers.
 Then marks are a simple 0-100 scale.
 You see a 95%, you think the person is smart.
 Regardless of actual knowledge, you feel comfortable hiring the 95% guy if he is identical to a 60% guy.
 It's a quantitative metric that is clear.
-You have little reasoning to choose the guy with 60%, unless he makes it up in \#4.
+You have little reasoning to choose the person with 60%, unless they makes it up in \#3.

-Even \#3 "what term you're in", is strictly age, which is a number.
-Employers want maturity among people they hire.
-Just like the marks it's a quantitative metric.
-You have to choose between two identical candidates.
-One is 3B, but one is 2A.
-Who do you think is more capable?
-Probably the 3B student.
-Once again the number is not truly representative of the skill of the person. **NOTE:** Some employers may choose a younger person because they can get away with paying them less.
+\#2 "what term you're in", is underrated.
+A lot of employers only want students about to graduate and can hire for full time.
+That means if you are 2B and below you may be filtered out solely on age.
+Once again that is not truly representative of the skill of the person. **NOTE:** Some employers may choose a younger person because they can get away with paying them less for lower-tier places.
 Other than that, there is not too much incentive for them to hire younger people.

-Side projects are the **X factor**.

-> X-Factor is a speed and damage boosting technique present in Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3

-I don't watch too much Marvel vs. Capcom 3, but I want to make this analogy.
-X-factor is commonly known as some special feature or quality.
-In this case, if marks and work experience fails you, **THEN** side projects saves you.
-If marks and work experience are good, you're probably good.